Responsibility &

 The very first priority lies in assured Regulatory Compliance

-Lactalis American Group processing facilities are federally and state licensed and inspected, and comply with all Federal requirements of the U.S. Food & Drug Administration.
+Lactalis American Group manufacturing facilities are federally and state-licensed and inspected, and comply with all Federal requirements of the U.S. Food & Drug Administration.

 The critical second priority lies with Food Safety Guarantee